aboamare/vrgp-specifications/Protocol specification.md

 A MOC that does support MCP certificates SHOULD request a ClientCertificate during the TLS handshake[TLS12] or [TLS13].
 Such a MOC SHOULD verify the revocation status of a presented client (vessel) certificate with the Maritime Identity Register that issued the certificate.
 The MOC also SHOULD verify the status of the certificate of the MIR that issued the certificate.

-If the vessel (software) did not present a client certificate the MOC MAY request the vessel to authenticate with an MCP OICD token, by sending an _authenticate_ message to the vessel.
+If the vessel (software) did not present a client certificate the MOC MAY request the vessel to authenticate with an MCP OICD token, by sending an *[authenticate](#371-authenticate)* message to the vessel.

 #### 2.1.2.
 Authentication of the MOC

 A Maritime Identity Registry (MIR) of the MCP will also assign an __mrn__[MRN] to the MOC and issue a PKI certificate for it.
 However, the MCP certificates will not be chained to a root certificate that is recognized by default by most TLS stacks.
-A vessel that wishes for the MOC to proof its identity MAY send an _authenticate_ message, this message will contain a nonce (see 3.7.1.).
-A MOC that receives an _authenticate_ message MUST as soon as possible send an _authentication_ message (see 3.7.2.).
+A vessel that wishes for the MOC to proof its identity MAY send an *[authenticate](#371-authenticate)* message, this message will contain a nonce.
+A MOC that receives an _authenticate_ message MUST as soon as possible send an *[authentication](#372-authentication)* message.

 Here is an example exchange where a vessel requires the MOC to authenticate, to proof it has an MIR-issued cert and the private key bound to it.